fanglingsu/vimb/commands.md

 - n Normal mode: When browsing normally.
 - i Insert mode: When interacting with text fields on a website.
-- c Command Line mode: When typing into the vimbs command line.
+- c Command Line mode: When typing into the command line of vimb

 Most keys in key sequences are represented simply by the character that you see on the screen when you type them.
 However, as a number of these characters have